Chunkook/Monthly-Expenses/README.md

 ### Note

-Since this was my final project for CS50 originally coded in CS50's IDE, at the time I used CS50's library which made the implementation of the SQL database a bit easier albeit dependent on their IDE.
-In order for the webapp to work independently, some small parts of the code would have to be rewritten, probably using python's sqlite3 library.
+Since this was my final project for CS50 originally coded in CS50's IDE, at the time I used CS50's library which made the implementation of the SQL database a bit easier by providing pre-made methods to work with the sqlite3 objects in python.